-The position of competitors can have a dual significance.
-On the one hand, the existence of strong competitors will generally indicate that the reduction in intra- brand competition, which can be particularly important in the context of sole distribution, is outweighed by sufficient inter-brand competition.
-On the other hand,

-61 See judgment Case C-230/16, Coty Germany GmbH v Parfümerie Akzente GmbH EU:C:2017:941, paragraphs 43 et seq., and in particular paragraph 67.

-62 See judgments in Case C-439/09 Pierre Fabre Dermo-Cosmetique SAS v Président de l’Autorité de la concurrence EU:C:2011:649; see also by analogy Case C-158/11 Auto 24 SARL v Jaguar Land Rover France SAS EU:C:2012:351.

-63 See for example judgments of the General Court in Case T-19/92, Groupement d'achat Edouard Leclerc v Commission [1996] ECR II-1851, paragraphs 112 to 123; Case T-88/92 Groupement d'achat Edouard Leclerc v Commission [1996] ECR II-1961, paragraphs 106 to 117, and the case law referred to in the preceding footnote.

-in the case of a cumulative effect, when a majority of the leading suppliers in a market apply selective distribution, there could be foreclosure of certain types of distributors (i.e. price discounters).
-The risk of foreclosure of more efficient distributors is greater with selective distribution than with exclusive distribution, given the restriction on sales to non- authorised dealers in selective distribution.
-That restriction is designed to give selective distribution systems a closed character in which only the authorised distributors that fulfil the criteria have access to the product while making it impossible for non- authorised dealers to obtain supplies.
-Accordingly, selective distribution is particularly well suited to avoid pressure by price discounters (whether offline or pure online distributors) on the margins of the manufacturer, as well as on the margins of the authorised distributors.
-Foreclosure of such distribution formats, whether resulting from the cumulative use of selective distribution or from its use by a single supplier with a market share exceeding 30%, reduces the possibilities for consumers to take advantage of the specific benefits offered by these distribution formats such as lower prices, more transparency and wider access to the product.
+In the case of a cumulative effect, it is necessary to take into account the market position of the suppliers that apply selective distribution: where selective distribution is used by a majority of the leading suppliers in a market, this may lead to foreclosure of certain types of distributors, for instance price discounters.
+The risk of foreclosure of more efficient distributors is greater in the case of selective distribution than for exclusive distribution, given that under a selective distribution system sales to non- authorised distributors are restricted.
+That restriction is designed to give selective distribution systems a closed character in which only the authorised distributors that fulfil the criteria have access to the product, while making it impossible for non- authorised distributors to obtain supplies.
+Accordingly, selective distribution is particularly well suited to avoid pressure by price discounters (whether offline or pure online distributors) on the margins of the manufacturer, as well as on the margins of

+92 See also paragraph (208).

+93 See Case C-439/09 - Pierre Fabre Dermo-Cosmétique, paragraph 54.
+See also section 6.1.2.3.2.

+94 See also by analogy judgment of 14 June 2012, Auto 24 SARL v Jaguar Land Rover France SAS, Case C-158/11, EU:C:2012:351, paragraph 31.

+95 See Case C-306/20 - Visma Enterprise, paragraph 78.

+the authorised distributors.
+Foreclosure of such distribution formats, whether resulting from the cumulative use of selective distribution or from its use by a single supplier with a market share exceeding 30%, reduces the possibilities for consumers to take advantage of the specific benefits offered by those distribution formats, such as lower prices, more transparency and wider access to the product.